-The Seller did not remove any of the 13 Post-2014 Mortgage Loans with TRID violations from the Mortgage Pool because, in each case, the relevant period for the related borrowers to rescind such Mortgage Loans under TILA has expired and the relevant statute of limitations for affirmative claims by the borrowers has expired.
+The Seller did not remove any of the 90 Post-2014 Mortgage Loans with TRID violations from the Mortgage Pool because, in each case, the relevant period for the related borrowers to rescind such mortgage loans under TILA had expired and the relevant statute of limitations for affirmative claims by the borrowers had expired.
 However, the existence of such TRID violations would permit a borrower to make such claims as a recoupment or set-off to judgment at a foreclosure action notwithstanding the expiration of the applicable statute of limitations.
+If such recoupment or set-off claim is made by the borrower to offset a judgment at a foreclosure, the Trust may have its recovery reduced or lien invalidated, among other potential damages depending upon the nature of the claim and the governing state law.